-With a blade measuring only 2 ½ to 4 inches long, the paring knife is shaped like a chef’s knife in miniature with a curved blade and pointed tip; however, its small size makes it the perfect choice for ingredients that require detailed handwork, from peeling fruits and vegetables to scoring meats and deveining shrimp.
+With a blade measuring only 2 ½ to 4 inches long, the paring knife is shaped like a chef’s knife in miniature with a curved blade and pointed tip; however, its small size makes it the perfect choice for ingredients that require detailed handwork, from peeling fruits and vegetables to segmenting citrus, hulling strawberries, deveining shrimp and more.

 If you haven’t experienced the power of this handy little knife yet, then read on for its many, many uses and why it’s sure to become one of your favorite kitchen tools.

-Using a Paring Knife for Slicing and Mincing
+Using a Paring Knife for Slicing, Chopping and Mincing

-While a chef’s knife is the perfect tool for mincing ingredients like onions or bell peppers, it’s much more cumbersome to use for dainty items like shallots, garlic cloves, herbs or even pitting and chopping dates.
-That's where the paring knife comes in.
+While a chef’s knife is the perfect tool for mincing ingredients like onions and bell peppers, it’s much more cumbersome to use for dainty items like shallots, garlic cloves, radishes and small bunches of herbs.
+This is where the paring knife comes in.

 For these small tasks, you’ll use the paring knife much like you would its larger counterpart.
-Place the food on a cutting board (preferably a wooden one, like this beauty from F.N.
-Sharp) and hold the knife with your fingers wrapped around the handle, thumb pinched against the handle or the flat of the blade near the handle.
-Keep the fingers of your off-hand curled into the "claw" position as you hold your ingredient to slice or mince.
+Place the ingredient on a cutting board (preferably a wooden one, like our Acacia wood cutting board, available in large and small) and be sure to hold the knife like you would a chef’s knife, using the “pinch grip” with your thumb and forefinger pinching the blade and the rest of your fingers wrapped around the handle.
+Also be sure to keep the fingers of your off-hand curled into the "claw" position as you hold your ingredient to slice or mince.

-A sharp paring knife is just the right tool for stripping the peel off an apple or a potato in one long, curly strip.
-Since this is most easily accomplished while holding the food in your hand, rather than setting it on a cutting board, you’ll need to slightly adjust your knife grip.
+A sharp paring knife is just the right tool for stripping the peel off an apple, potato or tomato in one long, curly strip.
+Since this is most easily accomplished while holding the ingredient in your hand, rather than setting it on a cutting board, you’ll need to slightly adjust your knife grip.

-To hold the paring knife for detailed handwork, wrap your fingers around the hilt with the blade facing your thumb.
-Your thumb stays free to help guide the cut, so make sure you have a comfortable and controlled grip without having to force the blade.
+To hold the paring knife for detailed handwork, wrap your fingers around the handle with the blade facing your thumb.
+Your thumb needs to stay free to help guide the cut, so make sure you have a comfortable and controlled grip without having to force the blade.

 Using a Paring Knife for Segmenting

 To segment fruit, slice the stem and blossom ends off to provide a flat surface.
-Set the fruit on a cutting board and slice downward to remove the peel and pith in long strips.
-Then use the tip of your paring knife to trace out each segment individually and remove them.
-Voila!
-Perfectly segmented citrus.
+Then, set the fruit on a cutting board and slice downward to remove the peel and pith in long strips.
+Next you’ll use the tip of your paring knife to trace out each segment individually to remove them and voila!
+You’ve got perfectly segmented citrus.

 Using a Paring Knife for Trimming, Hulling & Cleaning

-There are a multitude of little kitchen tasks that require fine detail, like trimming the ribs from peppers, hulling strawberries or deveining shrimp.
+There are a multitude of little kitchen tasks that require fine detail, like hulling strawberries, trimming the ribs from peppers and the fat from meats, or deveining shrimp.
 A paring knife is perfectly suited to all of these.

 Using a Paring Knife for Scoring

-Scoring is the process of making many thin slices into the surface of items like breads, pies and meats.
+Scoring is the process of making many thin slices into the surface of items like breads, pies, meats and veggies.
 For baking bread, scoring the top of the dough allows it to rise and expand as it bakes.
-Simply cut a series of shallow slashes—three is usually enough for a standard sized loaf, though long loaves like baguettes may need more—to allow the bread to rise and expand.
+To do this, simply cut a series of shallow slashes into the top of the dough.
+Three slices are usually enough for a standard sized loaf, though long loaves like baguettes may need more.

-When it comes to meats, you can use your paring knife to score through thick layers of fat.
-This helps release some of the fat as it cooks and helps the meat absorb the flavors of any herbs or spices you’ve applied.
+When it comes to meats, you can use your paring knife to score through thick layers of fat to help release some of the fat as it cooks, while also allowing the meat to absorb the flavors from any herbs or spices you’ve applied.